TienPhanDev/Deal-Seeker-App/README.md

   </a>
 </p>

 Hello!
 And welcome to our App.
-Game Seeker!
-Game Seeker is intended to provide you, the user with a means of searching our up to the minute database of computer game deals for something to enjoy.
+Deal Seeker!
+Deal Seeker is intended to provide you, the user with a means of searching our up to the minute database of computer game deals for something to enjoy.
 You can search for specific titles or view our top rated list (as defined by meta-critic score).
-Game Seeker then provides a link to an online store where you can view/purchase the game at it's best value!
+Deal Seeker then provides a link to an online store where you can view/purchase the game at it's best value!

 Our database of deals includes specific game title and store information so you can have it all under one window.
 It's also updated at the time